MellowMarsh/ClassicFroggerGame/README.md

 # FroggerArcadeGame

 Ready to get your leap on?
-The game is not easy but be patient you can do it.
 Get a frog to every lily pad and you are a Winner!
 Watch out for traffic and use the floating logs along the way.

 ## Installing from Source